 The Character Group plc ('the Company') is a public limited company incorporated and domiciled in the United Kingdom.
 The Company's shares are quoted on the AIM Market of the London Stock Exchange.

 The Group's principal places of operations are the United Kingdom and the Far East.

-The principal activities of the Company and its subsidiaries ('the Group') are detailed in the Directors' Report on pages 6 to 9.
+The principal activities of the Company and its subsidiaries ('the Group') are detailed in the Directors' Report on page 6.